 Step 4: Update the Additional Arguments.

 Finally, the MonoTouch project settings need to be updated so the Objective-C library is linked against during compile time.
 Update the Extra Arguments field in the iPhone Build settings under the Project Options.
-I’ve taken a screen grab showing the field.

 You can read more in the official docs under the “Linking the Dependencies” section here